OnePlus 8 Pro vs Samsung Galaxy S20+: Which is the better value?

 Display

 The S20+ and 8 Pro both feature big, beautiful 1440p screens, both just a skosh under 7 inches (6.7 on the Samsung, 6.78 on the OnePlus).
 They're both capable of high refresh rates, too, with the option to display content in either 60 or 120Hz.
 But to save battery, Samsung knocks the resolution down to 1080p when 120Hz is active.
 OnePlus gives you the option to max both, which is bad for battery, but an objectively better experience if you want it.
-The 8 Pro has the edge here.
+The 8 Pro has the edge here, but probably loses it for the inconsistency of its display panel overall, something Ryne notes in our review.

 Features

-The S20+ and 8 Pro offer a lot of similar features: both are 5G-compatible, IP67 rated, and have wireless charging.
+The S20+ and 8 Pro offer a lot of similar features: both are 5G-compatible, IP68 rated, and have wireless charging.
 There are some differences, though.

 Samsung's new hotness supports millimeter wave 5G (that's the faster but less-widely-available kind); the 8 Pro does not.
-It also has expandable storage and an always-on display (OnePlus says that's coming soon to its phones, but hasn't said when).
+It also has expandable storage and an always-on display (OnePlus says AoD is coming soon to its phones, but hasn't said when).

 But the 8 Pro has faster charging, both wired and wireless — up to 30 watts with OnePlus's proprietary chargers.
-It also has a physical alert slider, a feature that really ought to be standard in all smartphones.
+It also has a physical alert slider, a feature that really ought to be standard in all smartphones, and remains a fan favorite feature among long time OnePlus users.

 There aren't any big boxes left unticked by either phone, but differing fringe benefits will speak to different users.
 Need a ton of storage?
-The S20+ is probably for you.
+The microSD slot on the S20+ means it's probably for you.
 Love that alert slider?
 Go with the 8 Pro.

 Price